 Distress Tolerance is another component of DBT aimed at helping individuals cope with and endure difficult situations and emotions.

-Instead of attempting to solve their problems immediately, patients learn various coping techniques – such as distraction and self-soothing – to manage their distress effectively.
+Instead of attempting to solve their problems immediately, patients learn various coping techniques to manage their distress effectively.

 This approach emphasizes the importance of skills training in fostering resilience and reducing emotional dysregulation.